 Radiological and Chemical Preparedness Resources

-Manmade disasters are extremely hazardous events that are caused by human beings.
-Some examples of man-made disaster emergencies include chemical spills, hazardous material spills, explosions, chemical or biological attacks, nuclear blasts, train accidents, plane crashes, or groundwater contamination.
+Human-caused disasters are extremely hazardous events that are caused by human beings.
+Some examples of human-caused disaster emergencies include chemical spills, hazardous material spills, explosions, chemical or biological attacks, nuclear blasts, train accidents, plane crashes, or groundwater contamination.

 Radiological Disaster Preparedness Resources